Brightspace/github-assignment-uploader/README.md

-# Github Assignment Uploader for Brightspace
+# GitHub Assignment Uploader for Brightspace

 More documentation coming soon...